guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 sum_join("a", "b") # produces "ab"
 ```

-Such thing is called **duck typing**, a concept that says that: if it quacks like a duck then it must be a duck.
+Such thing is called **duck typing**, a concept that says: _if it quacks like a duck then it must be a duck_.

-### NOTE: Abstract classes

-Abstract Class is a way of sharing behaviors and implementations between its subclasses and **also** enforcing some contract between subclasses.
-You should use it if required, **my advice is not against abstract classes, but "_pure_" disguised abstract classes as interfaces**.
+In other words, your code assumes that having the methods/functions that you need means your implementation is fine.

+That's very powerful.
+But with great powers comes great responsibility.
+So I'll repeat the question:

+**How can I enforce a contract?** How can I rest assured that my code has implemented everything needed, and for God Sake it's taking args and returning correctly?

+Well, you can't.
+At least, not with regular abstract classes.

+How to solve that problem then?
+Well, I would ask you, regardless of how you enforce things, how would you prove me that your code implementation is correct and works for real?

+# 🧪 Unit Testing is the key

+The same way you SHOULD test that a function returns the expected result, you should test that your implementation works fine in your code.

+And that's it, you don't need an interpreter to force you to do stuff, you're grown up, you can ensure you did it yourself.

+Let me try to prove my point, because talk is cheap.